sb2bg/GlassLang/README.md

 # GlassLang
+## Note: this is the old repo, their is a new version of this project in java, and the one in rust that you can follow through https://github.com/sb2bg/RustGlass
 ## About Glass
 Glass is a flexible and dynamic in addition to be turning complete.
 The language is constantly being updated with new features.